ibm-cloud-docs/account/iam-userid_keys.md

 # Managing user API keys
 {: #userapikey}

-A federated user or non-federated user can create an API key to use in the CLI or as part of automation to log in as your user identity.
+A federated user or nonfederated user can create an API key to use in the CLI or as part of automation to log in as your user identity.
 You can use the console, CLI, or API to manage your {{site.data.keyword.cloud}} API keys by listing your keys, creating keys, updating keys, or deleting keys.
 {: shortdesc}

 The API key inherits all assigned access for the user identity for which it is created, and the access is not limited to just the account where the API key is created because it inherits any policies that are assigned to the user.
 So, if the user has access to resources from multiple accounts, then the API key inherits the access from all accounts.
 Therefore, it is possible that a user's API key can be used to generate a token and access resources that a user has access to outside of the account where the API key was created.

-To avoid this, you can enable cross-account restrictions.
-With cross-account restrictions, you can specify an allowlist of accounts that can access resources in your account.
-You can also leave the allowlist empty.
-This way, if a user tries to access resources in your account with an API key that is created in different account, they are denied access For more information, see [Managing cross-account restrictions](/docs/account?topic=account-cross-acct).